 24 hours a day, 7 days a week

-The STPH NICU allows you to "Room In" just prior to discharge so you can feel confident to care for you new baby once home.
-The rooming-in room, which has an open visitation policy for parents and grandparents, is adjacent to the NICU.
+The STPH NICU allows you to "room in" just prior to discharge so your can feel confident to care for you new baby once home.
+The "rooming-in" room, which has an open visitation policy for parents and grandparents, is adjacent to the NICU.

 Babies may stay with us for just a few days, several weeks or sometimes even months.
 The end goal is to get you and your baby healthy and home as soon as possible.